tenx29/router/docs/getting-started/protocol.md

 The CSRP is designed to be a simple and easy to implement protocol that can be used to communicate between servers using Roblox's built-in MessagingService.
 Understanding the protocol is not required to use Router as the protocol-specific aspects are abstracted away by the library.
 However, the CSRP places some restrictions on message headers that may be useful to know about.

 !!! important
-    Router is currently using version 1 of the CSRP specification (CSRPv1).
-The library is currently being updated to use [CSRPv2](https://www.github.com/tenx29/roblox-csrp/tree/main/v2), which is not backwards compatible with CSRPv1.
-CSRPv2 will reduce the size of fragmented messages which will reduce the chance of messages being dropped by Roblox's MessagingService.

-    Once Router is updated to CSRPv2, documentation will be updated to reflect the changes.
+    Router has been upgraded to use [CSRPv2](https://www.github.com/tenx29/roblox-csrp/tree/main/v2) in release 2.0.0.
+This version of the protocol is not backwards compatible with CSRPv1.
+If you are using Router 1.0.0, you should upgrade to 2.0.0 or later.

 ## Routing